UniversalDependencies/UD_Latin-ITTB/README.txt

 In HamleDT 3.0, all nominally inflected words were tagged NOUN.
 In UD 1.2, they are further divided according to their lemma.
-A lexicon was obtained from the latin lemmatizer LEMLAT, and words not covered by the lexicon were manually disambiguated by Berta Gonzales and Marco Passarotti.
+A lexicon was obtained from the latin lemmatizer LEMLAT, and words not covered by the lexicon were manually disambiguated by Berta Gonzáles and Marco Passarotti.
 Thus the nominally inflected words were retagged as NOUN, ADJ, PRON, DET or NUM.
 Furthermore, the uninflected words, previously tagged PART, are now retagged as ADV, ADP, CONJ, INTJ.

 References: